If Roe Wasn't Safe After 50 Years, What Is?

 The honest answer is the one this era keeps returning to: we don't know which rights survive, because the limiting principle is no longer doctrinal—it's political and personnel-based.

-If Roe wasn’t safe after 50 years, the rest of the substantive-due-process edifice is not “settled.”
-It’s contingent—on who sits on the Court, and how aggressively they are willing to use the tools Dobbs normalized.
+If Roe wasn't safe after 50 years, the rest of the substantive-due-process edifice is not "settled."
+It's contingent—on who sits on the Court, and how aggressively they are willing to use the tools Dobbs normalized.
+The constitutional order depends on shared premises that once transcended partisan divides—that precedent constrains, that the Court is not simply a super-legislature, that law is something more than power dressed in robes.
+When those premises collapse, what remains is not constitutional democracy but its simulation.

 This is the ninth article in a series examining democratic decline.
 The next article examines what happens when the executive branch simply ignores court orders—reducing judicial rulings to suggestions.